tkaemming/kafkaesque/README.txt

 Infrequent `fsync` calls can lead to data loss!

-A server may return a successful response to a produce request without having flushed the data to disk or forwarded it to any replica.
+A server may return a successful response to a produce request without having flushed the data to disk.
 If the primary server fails before `fsync`ing the AOF, *that data will be lost.*

 Compounding this problem, the (now) noncanonical data may have been received by consumers downstream, who marked those offsets as committed.
 For example, let's